dennisstevanus/cz4045/README.md

 ===================

 In this github repository there are 3 different section.
-1. Domain Specific Dataset Analysis
+1. Domain Specific set Analysis
 2. Development of a (Noun - Adjective) Pair Ranker
 3. Application based on the reviews dataset collected in [2.]